 - Each day, take your big task list and write down what you can REALISTICALLY accomplish during your work hours.
 I capitalized realistically because I used to make my to-do list as long as humanly possible because that obviously made me more accomplished somehow.
 Now, I take time each morning to carefully select what I believe I can accomplish in a day.
 This helps eliminate some of those feelings of inadequacy at the end of the day if you didn’t get to everything on your list.

 - After that, I work in small time chunks and I set goals either with myself or my work partners.
 It might be something small like send off two emails or review 10 rows on a spreadsheet.
 A big goal that keeps us motivated should be something just out of our reach, but mini-goals are things that keep us moving forward and not stagnant.
 Sometimes, I’ll set time limits as well and work within those parameters before moving on to another task.

 - Constant reflection.
 This one I’m going to credit to my therapist.
-We are working on fact based thinking.
-Anytime my mind starts to wander or worry to things I cannot control, I will bring it back to the present goal with facts and logic.
+We are working on fact-based thinking.
+Anytime my mind starts to wander or worry about things I cannot control, I will bring it back to the present goal with facts and logic.
 I’ll keep you posted, but I’m excited at the personal development prospects that this tip has in store.